konmik/konmik.github.io/content/posts/how_to_live_better_without_di.md

 }
 ```

-If somebody will try to inject a new `out` function after `lockInjections()` he or she will get `IllegalStateException`.
+If somebody will try to inject a new `output` function after `lockInjections()` he or she will get `IllegalStateException`.
-If somebody will try to call `out.get()` before it was injected `UninitializedPropertyAccessException` will be thrown.
+If somebody will try to call `output.get()` before it was injected `UninitializedPropertyAccessException` will be thrown.

 All checks are in place!